 The University of North Florida’s (UNF) Intercultural Center for PEACE (ICP) annual Dr. Martin Luther King, Jr. Scholarship Luncheon, is a event where an internationally acclaimed leader is invited to speak to honor the ideals of the Rev. Dr. Martin Luther King and teach about his non-violence philosophy.
 The program also honors and provides scholarships to students whose leadership and service reflect Dr. King’s teachings.
 Past speakers (selected list) include Asa Hilliard, Ossie Davis, Archbishop Desmond Tutu, Blair Underwood, and Dr. Ben Carson.
 During the program four student scholarships are awarded.
 Over $100,000 has been awarded to UNF students.

-An award for faculty has been added, this recognition is awarded a faculty member who promotes diversity and has outstanding international and community accomplishments working towards peace.
+An award for faculty has been added, this recognition is awarded to a faculty member who promotes diversity and has outstanding international and community accomplishments working towards peace.
 The faculty award is named after Archbishop Desmond Tutu, the only Nobel Peace Prize Winner who has previously taught at UNF.
 The program takes place in February as part of the UNF Black History Month Celebration.
-For the last thirty years, the annual Martin Luther King Scholarship Luncheon has raised scholarships funds for over 75 UNF students.
-Attendance at the event has grown from a modest number of guests to approaching 450 attendees, attracting a students, faculty, staff and community members.
+For the last thirty-three years, the annual Martin Luther King Scholarship Luncheon has raised scholarship funds for over 100 UNF students.
+The event attract a students, faculty, staff and community members.

 This event is sponsored by UNF President’s Office, the Office of the Vice President of Student and International Affairs, and the Intercultural Center for PEACE.